Albuquerque and Sante Fe Truck Accident Attorney

 Because there’s often so much money at stake, the at-fault party will often do everything they can to avoid paying for the collision.
 That’s why the at-faulty party or parties will hire a team of attorneys to defend their actions and deny your claim.

-And because many long-haul truckers pass through New Mexico, the trucking company or other businesses you’re dealing with could located be in another state or even another country.
+And because many long-haul truckers pass through New Mexico, the trucking company or other businesses you’re dealing with could be located in another state or even another country.
 Tracking them down and dealing with them can be extremely difficult, especially if they don’t want to cooperate.

 Another reason why these cases can be so complicated is the laws governing the commercial trucking industry.
 Along with New Mexico’s rules and regulations, there are many federal laws that apply specifically to collisions involving commercial truck drivers.